exasol/release-droid/doc/system_requirements.md

 ##### Validating That GitHub Issues are Closed
 `req~validating-that-github-issues-are-closed~1`

-RR validates that the issue ticket numbers mentioned in the release letter a all closed.
+RR validates that the issue ticket numbers mentioned in the release letter are all closed.

 Rationale: